burnsoftnet/MyEssentialOilRemedies/README.md

 ## Reload Log

+### v1.2.16
+- Updated to be released on Mac OS
+- FIXED - Remedy Title allows blank, If left blank it will break the app and a restore will have to be done to fix the issue.
+- Also updated application to work with the newer version of Xcode.
 ### v1.2

 - BUG FIX - iCloud backup and Restore was not propagating out to other devices.